l975421700/DEEPICE_python_courses/README.md

 ## Downloading this Github repository

-While you can download this repository as a ZIP file, we suggest you clone this repository.
+While you can use git to clone this repository, if you are not comfortable using git yet you can download this repository as a ZIP file from the top right "Code" dropdown menu button.
+Create a new folder called /finse_school and then be unzip the file, this is also where you will save the data folder from the google drive link you were provided.
+The final file structure will be ../finse_school/Finse_data_analysis
+                                                /data

-The instructions are detailed below.
+If you wish to use git the instructions are detailed below.

 You need [git](https://git-scm.com/) installed on your computer.
 You can check whether it is installed with following command in terminal (MacOS) or console (windows).